-The Zanaga Project operates HSEC and Human Rights procedures to practice management systems that conform to the overall Glencore group's framework.
+The Zanaga Project operates HSEC and Human Rights procedures to practice management systems that conformed throughout 2022 to the overall Glencore group's framework.
 The system is risk-based to address all aspects of the Project's activities and includes regular reporting of developments and progress to ensure that management is able to monitor performance.